MicrosoftDocs/Hololens/hololens/hololens-troubleshooting.md

 For more info, please refer to [troubleshooting steps on the autopilot page.](hololens2-autopilot.md#issue---mdm-enrollment-fails-with-error-0x80180014-error-code-during-autopilot)

-## HoloLens user cannot launch Microsoft Edge
+## HoloLens user can’t launch Microsoft Edge

 If you've having an issue launching Microsoft Edge on your HoloLens, you may have policy that's preventing launch.
 HoloLens can't launch Microsoft Edge if [ApplicationManagement/AllowAllTrustedApps](/windows/client-management/mdm/policy-csp-applicationmanagement#applicationmanagement-allowalltrustedapps) GPO is disabled.
-If AllowAllTrustedApps GPO is disabled, Appx does not trust the app as a Microsoft published app, which blocks installing / launching Microsoft Edge with HoloLens devices.
+If AllowAllTrustedApps GPO is disabled, Appx doesn't trust the app as a Microsoft published app, which blocks installing / launching Microsoft Edge with HoloLens devices.

-### Workarounds to launch Edge
+### Workarounds to launch Microsoft Edge

 - Set ApplicationManagement/AllowAllTrustedApps GPO value to Enabled/ Default.
 - User enables Developer mode.

 ## Microsoft Store error code 0x80131500

 Some users may experience the Microsoft Store working not as expected, and see the error code 0x80131500.
 This is an issue caused by the region set on the HoloLens not being available in the Microsoft Store app on HoloLens.
-If you encounter error code 0x80131500, to workaround please:
+If you encounter error code 0x80131500, to work around please:

 1. Set Settings > Time & Language > Region > Country or region, to one of the following:
     - United States, Japan, Germany, Canada, United Kingdom, Ireland, France, Australia, New Zealand.